nx10/httpgd/README.md

 #### Query parameter

-A query could look like this:
+A query looks like this:

 `http://[host]:[port]/svg?width=400&height=300`